-Each sworn employee of this department shall certify in writing that he/she has received, read, and understand this policy, the Ventura County Pursuit Protocol, and any subsequent amendments.
+Each sworn member of this department shall certify in writing that they have received, read and understand this policy initially, the Ventura County Pursuit Protocol, and upon any amendments.
+The POST attestation form, or an equivalent form, may be used to document the compliance and should be retained in the member's training file.